SepidehHayati/Other-Projects/Personal Projects/SQL Data Warehouse/Readme.md

      - Includes: Aggregation and integration for business use cases.
      - Load method: No load (query from the silver layer via views or BI tools).
      - Purpose: Final curated dataset for dashboards, KPIs, and insights.

+  ## Part 8: Draw the Data Architecture using Draw.io